 There are also 'foundation' or 'gateway' degrees available that add a preliminary year to your medical degree.
 These have been brought in to help widen access to medicine.
 For more information, see the Medical Schools Council (MSC).

-By the end of your postgraduate training you'll gain a Certificate of Completion of Training (CCT) in neurology, which enables you to register on the GMC specialist register in neurology and apply for consultant-level posts.
+By the end of your postgraduate training you'll gain a Certificate of Completion of Training (CCT) in neurology and internal medicine with sub-specialty accreditation in stroke, which enables you to register on the GMC specialist register and apply for substantive consultant-level posts in neurology, internal medicine or stroke.
+(If you're training under the old curriculum, you will receive a CCT in neurology only.)

 You'll need to have:

-- excellent knowledge of anatomy, physiology, the central nervous system and other body systems
+- knowledge of anatomy, physiology, the central nervous system and other body systems

-- good diagnostic skills to determine the type of disease or condition, its severity and extent
+- diagnostic skills to determine the type of disease or condition, its severity and extent

-- the ability to work alone and in multidisciplinary teams
+- the ability to work independently and as part of a team

 - familiarity with research methods and a willingness to keep up to date with advances in treatments